Price & Hours

-- Type: Sightseeing, Tours
+- Sightseeing, Tours Type

 - 2 hours to Half Day Time to Spend

 Trains depart from Williams at 9:30 a.m. every day and arrive at Grand Canyon Village around 11:45 a.m.
-Return trips leave the village at 3:30 p.m. and arrive back in Williams at around 5:45 p.m.
-There are four different classes to choose from: Coach, First Class, Observation Dome and Luxury Parlor.
-Rates vary depending on which class you ride, but you can expect to pay a pretty penny for the experience.
+Return trips leave the village at 3:30 p.m. and arrive back in Williams around 5:45 p.m.
+During peak visitor periods, such as the summer season, a second train departure is added to the schedule.
+There are six different classes to choose from: Pullman, Coach, First Class, Observation Dome, Luxury Dome and Luxury Parlor.
+Tickets for adults range from $67 to $219 depending on which class you ride.
+The depot contains a gift shop and a Wild West-themed show.
 For more information, check out the Grand Canyon Railway website.